 Note: Some road segments may act as funnels, causing the total number of lanes to increase or decrease along the length of the segment.
 Use the total lanes at the narrowest part of the segment.
 For example, a ferry dock entrance road may have 10 or more lanes at its widest point, but decrease to 3 lanes at its narrowest point - so the road would have a lane count of 3.

-Country specific default speeds: Roads in every country will have a default speed limit depending on the road priority, surface type and the country’s speed guidelines.
+Default speeds: Roads in every country have a default speed limit depending on the road priority, surface type, and the country’s speed guidelines.
 If you're not sure about the speed value, leave it as default.
-Some segments may have varying speed limits and should be changed to ensure best routing.
-Verify the speed limit on posted signs visible in Street View [link] where available.
+Some segments might have different speed limits and should be changed to ensure best routing.
+Verify the speed limit by looking at posted signs in Street View (where available).

 A Divider separates the flow of the traffic and prevents a turn.
 There are a few choices available:

 - No divider:Use this if no barrier or paint line is present on the road segment.
 If a road is split into two one-way segments, then the Divider attribute should be set as No Divider, since the split implies the existence of the Divider.

 - Divider present: Use this to indicate a divided traffic flow and restricted turns to destinations.
 If you know the type of the divider (or it is evident from the satellite imagery), you may instead choose a more specific value from the drop-down menu.